The Second Plane of Development

 The following are highlights of our program:

-- Multi-age classrooms: Our Elementary classroom consists of children from 6 to 10 years of age.
+- Multi-age classrooms: Our Elementary classrooms serve children of ages 6 to 12.
 Children progress through the curriculum at their own pace.
-Since a Montessori environment fulfills the academic and social needs of the children, the curriculum is designed to accommodate an entire span of interests and abilities, from that of the youngest child to the oldest.
+Since a Montessori environment meets children’s academic and social needs, the curriculum is designed to accommodate a full range of interests and abilities, from the youngest to the oldest.
+Older children mentor younger ones, fostering peer teaching, compassion, patience, and leadership.

-- Academic preparation: The children are taught in a holistic and interdisciplinary manner.
+- Academic preparation: Children are taught holistically and in an interdisciplinary manner.
 The Great Lessons are magnificent stories that span great vistas of time and space.
 They give the children an understanding of the cosmos.
 The children learn by working with hands-on materials designed to inculcate a deeper understanding of the underlying concepts.
-The skills learned in mathematics and language arts are integrated with botany, zoology, history, geography, geology, chemistry, physics and practical life.
+The skills learned in mathematics and language arts are integrated with botany, zoology, history, geography, geology, chemistry, physics, and practical life.
 The curriculum is aligned with Islamic studies, individualized Quran lessons, and Arabic.
-The program cultivates the curiosity of the children while nurturing in them a sense of wonder.
+The program cultivates children’s curiosity while nurturing a sense of wonder.

-- Hands-on materials: The Montessori curriculum is based on hands-on materials which isolate concepts and lead to exploration and discovery.
-Within most materials there are built-in features that allow children to find and correct their mistakes.
+- Hands-on materials: The Montessori curriculum is based on hands-on materials that isolate concepts and encourage exploration and discovery.
+In most materials, built-in features help children identify and correct their mistakes.
 Teachers present materials by following a logical scope and sequence.
-They are the guides who connect the child to the materials and then encourage the child to practice until he is able to abstract the concept.
+They are the guides who connect the child to the materials and encourage the child to practice until they can abstract the concept.

-- Close-knit community: Our classroom is a close-knit community of peers who are learning to play their part in this world.
-The class community is a source of “life lessons.”
-Values like social responsibility, spiritual awareness, community service and ultimately global citizenship are the outcomes we are striving to instill in the children.
+- Close-knit community: Our classroom is a close-knit community of peers learning to play their part in the world.
+The class community is a source of ‘life lessons’.
+Values such as social responsibility, spiritual awareness, community service, and ultimately global citizenship are the outcomes we are striving to instill in the students.

-- Global citizenship: We strive to raise children with a sense of sympathy, tolerance and a deep awareness of their place in Allah’s (swt) cosmic plan as well as their role in it.
-We strive to foster a higher sense of awareness of being a global community with the moral responsibility of serving humanity.
+- Global citizenship: We strive to raise children with a sense of sympathy, tolerance, and a deep awareness of their place in Allah’s (swt) cosmic plan as well as their role in it.
+We strive to foster greater awareness of our role as a global community with a moral responsibility to serve humanity.

 The Elementary Program

-The Montessori Curriculum for Lower and Upper Elementary is a spiral curriculum based on arousing the curiosity of the children, leading them to make discoveries and learning through hands-on didactic materials.
-The areas of language, math, geometry, botany, zoology, geography, and history are all taught in an organized scope and sequence that drives the child towards abstraction of the fundamental concepts in each subject area.
+The Montessori Curriculum for Lower and Upper Elementary is a spiral curriculum designed to spark children’s curiosity, leading them to make discoveries and learn through hands-on materials.
+The areas of language, math, geometry, botany, zoology, geography, and history are taught through an organized scope and sequence that guides the child to abstract the fundamental concepts in each subject area.
+We have a rich array of Montessori materials in both lower- and upper-elementary classrooms.

 Language

-The language area of the curriculum teaches reading and writing through phonetic analysis and mechanics of decoding, with a simultaneous emphasis on reading for comprehension and critical thinking.
-Students receive instruction in important components of the language curriculum such as grammar, punctuation, and word study for vocabulary building.
-Writing is emphasized as an important part of each day with students writing stories, letters and other creative forms of writing for self-expression and communication.
-They also develop research skills through detailed research reports on topics of interest to them.
+The language area of the curriculum teaches reading and writing through phonetic analysis and decoding mechanics, while also emphasizing reading for comprehension and critical thinking.
+Students receive instruction in key components of the language curriculum, including grammar, spelling, punctuation, and word study for vocabulary development.
+Writing is emphasized as an important part of each day, with students writing stories, letters, and other creative forms of writing for self-expression and communication.
+They also develop research skills by writing detailed reports on topics of interest to them.
 Spelling work is individualized with several different spelling groups within a class community.

 Literature circles are fundamental components of our language arts curriculum.
-Students are introduced to poetry and a variety of different literary genres in order to build their comprehension skills and familiarize them with in-depth textual analysis.
-In the Upper Elementary program, students further engage in sentence analysis, sentence diagramming, and key comprehension skills such as recognizing author’s purpose, making inferences, understanding context clues, discerning cause and effect, analyzing characters, and identifying themes.
+Students are introduced to poetry and a variety of literary genres to build their comprehension skills and become familiar with in-depth textual analysis.
+In the Upper Elementary program, students further engage in deep study of the functions of the parts of speech, sentence analysis, sentence diagramming, and key comprehension skills, including recognizing the author’s purpose, making inferences, understanding context clues, discerning cause and effect, analyzing characters, and identifying themes.
+They also work on figurative language, literary genres, and poetry.

 Mathematics

-The Montessori math curriculum teaches students to develop a logical and critical mind.
+The Montessori math curriculum helps students develop logical, critical thinking.
 Students are presented with concepts in addition, subtraction, multiplication, division, fractions, measurement, money, time, and problem-solving.
-Students gain mastery of math concepts with a range of Montessori materials.
-Through the three-year cycle, children move to more abstract materials and procedures.
-We also work on memorization and calculation of facts.
+Students master math concepts using a range of Montessori materials.
+Over the three-year cycle, children move to more abstract work.
+We also work on memorizing and calculating facts.
 Students work with graphs and charts to develop data-organizing skills.

-The Upper Elementary child does not want to just do and explore; they want to solve with a new method.
+The Upper Elementary child does not want just to do and explore; they want to solve using a new method.
 Having already used and mastered math materials, abstract formulas now become meaningful and effective.
-Advanced concepts like common multiples, factors, fractions with unlike denominators, decimals, percent, integers, exponents, square and cube roots are studied.
+Advanced concepts such as common multiples, factors, fractions with unlike denominators, decimals, percents, integers, exponents, and square and cube roots are studied.

 Geometry

 The geometry area builds upon the sensorial area in the Primary program.
-Students are introduced to concepts and nomenclature for lines, angles, triangles, quadrilaterals, angles, circles, and three-dimensional solids.
+Students are introduced to the concepts and nomenclature of lines, angles, triangles, quadrilaterals, circles, and three-dimensional solids.
 Symmetry, congruency, similarity, and equivalence are introduced and practiced until a level of mastery is achieved.
 In the Upper Elementary program, perimeter, area, and volume are studied.
-Using Montessori materials, students discover formulas and apply these concepts to identify the relationship of various geometric figures and to determine the areas of advanced polygons.
-Students explore methods to determine surface area and volume, arriving at theorems and formulas that can be applied to solving problems.
+Using Montessori materials, students discover formulas and apply them to identify relationships among geometric figures and determine the areas of advanced polygons.
+Students explore methods for determining surface area and volume, and develop theorems and formulas to solve problems.

 Cultural Studies

-The cultural area makes up a major part of the Montessori Elementary curriculum.
-It includes the areas of botany, zoology, history, geography, and physical science.
+The cultural area is a major component of the Montessori Elementary curriculum.
+It includes botany, zoology, history, geography, and physical science.
 This area is presented through impressionistic charts, timelines, nomenclature cards, and presentations that strike the imagination.
-The cultural subject area instills in the learners the concept of interconnectedness and purposeful creation of the universe.
+The cultural subject area instills in learners the concepts of interconnectedness and the universe’s purposeful creation.

-In the area of botany, students learn about the structure, parts, and functions of plants.
+In botany, students learn about the structure, parts, and functions of plants.
 They learn about the diverse types of plant life on our planet and how to derive connections between the world of plants and other living domains through research, demonstrations, and experiments.

-In zoology, children learn about the classification of animals and their characteristics.
+In zoology, children learn about animal classification and characteristics.
 Students develop a deep understanding of the animal kingdom through nomenclature cards, stories, and charts.
 The system of scientific classification is introduced.
 The children learn about the vital functions of both invertebrates and vertebrates.
 The Timeline of Life is studied as classes of animals are presented in the order in which the corresponding fossil evidence was discovered.

-History is taught through the use of timelines and charts.
+History is taught through timelines and charts.
 In this area, students develop an understanding of their place in the world.
-Students are presented with the larger concepts and then move on to the deeper details.
+Students are introduced to the larger concepts, then move on to the deeper details.

-The structure and formation of earth, types of rocks, volcanology, minerals, weathering, work of water, plate tectonics, oceans and mountains are a few physical science topics that students will explore.
+The structure and formation of Earth, rock types, volcanology, minerals, weathering, the work of water, plate tectonics, oceans, and mountains are among the physical science topics students will explore.

 Practical Life

-Practical life in the Elementary program retains the important aspects of taking care of self, care of the environment, grace and courtesy and purposeful movement.
-However, at the elementary level there is an added emphasis on connections and higher goals.
-Students perform jobs to take care of their classroom and school environment.
+Practical life in the Elementary program retains the essential aspects of self-care, care of the environment, grace and courtesy, and purposeful movement.
+However, at the elementary level, there is greater emphasis on connections and higher-level goals.
+Students perform jobs to maintain their classroom and school environment.
 Keeping the classroom environment clean is the responsibility of all the students.
 This gives them a sense of attachment and accountability towards their classroom environment.
 Elementary students routinely help to maintain their classroom and school environment.

 The students feel a sense of ownership and pride in community service projects such as raising funds for different causes.
-They engage in acts of charity – gathering food, clothes and toys to help the less privileged members of our society.
-Elementary students have a heightened sense of social justice, at times engaging in writing letters to raise awareness for social issues.
+They engage in charitable activities, gathering food, clothing, and toys to support less privileged members of our society.
+Elementary students have a heightened sense of social justice and, at times, write letters to raise awareness of social issues.

-Grace and courtesy lessons take a complex turn, dealing with how to solve problems, facilitate peace among peers, stand up for the right things, and participate in class meetings.
-Here, children learn sympathy, independence and interdependence, community involvement, social responsibility and peace-keeping – all important traits for building future global citizens.
+Grace and courtesy lessons take a complex turn, addressing how to solve problems, facilitate peace among peers, stand up for what is right, and participate in class meetings.
+Here, children learn sympathy, independence and interdependence, community involvement, social responsibility, and peace-keeping – all important traits for building future global citizens.

 Islamic Character in the Elementary Program